section-engineering-education/engineering-education/content/articles/genetic-programming-models-using-tpot/index.md

 TPOT iterates through these algorithms and finds the best one.
 The one with the highest accuracy score is the one that is chosen.
 It can also combine two or more algorithms to come up with a hybrid algorithm.

-To see the power of TPOT, we start by using individual algorithms in building the model.
+To see the power of TPOT, we start by using individual algorithms to build the model.

 We will use two algorithms [linear regression](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) and [random forest](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) in building the model.